hypyeon/epicodus-project9-inventory-tracker-redux/README.md

 7. [License](#license)

 ## Technologies used
-- HTML5, SCSS, JavaScript
+- HTML, SCSS, JavaScript
 - Webpack, Node.js
-- React
+- React (JSX, PropTypes)

 ## Description
 - This is an independent project provided from Epicodus.